 Dutron has been one of the early users of Japan's Sekisui CPVC compound - 'Durastream' in India, and these CPVC pipes are established as quality products for the hot and cold-water plumbing system.
-HDPE & PVC pipe market growth largely depends on Agriculture season; and industrial, infrastructure projects.
-A good Agriculture season, government spending in infrastructure and industrial growth will be key factors to Dutron's growth in the current year.
+The imposition of tariff on import of CPVC from countries like China has helped quality manufacturers of CPVC Pipes.
+HDPE pipe market growth largely depends on Agriculture season and Industrial projects.
+A good Agriculture season and momentum in industrial growth will be critical to Dutron's growth in the current year.